|

 is easier to urinate because your prostate is smaller.

-- Some cancer cells outside the prostate may actually die, or “starve to death.”
+Some cancer cells outside the prostate may actually die, or “starve to death.”

-- The remaining cancer cells can be made more sensitive or vulnerable to the upcoming radiation and thus more likely to
+The remaining cancer cells can be made more sensitive or vulnerable to the upcoming radiation and thus more likely to

+be killed.
 While hormone-blocking treatment alone will not permanently rid the body of the cancer, it has been shown to improve cure

 rates with radiation in men with more advanced stage cancer.
 It also has the ability to make the seed implant procedure possible